By: Derek DeGroot on October 06, 2016

-4 Keys to Leveraging Your Church Building to Help Fuel a Multisite Strategy
+4 Keys to Helping Your Church Fuel a Multisite Strategy

 If you want to ignite a culture of strategic expansion, you have to build for one - literally.
 But buildings require time and capital.
 For some churches, especially those that are focused on reaching more people for Christ as quickly as possible, the thought of building new campuses or investing in permanent space seems at odds with a nimble, frugal approach to launching multiple congregations.

 Aspen Group, as founders of the Cornerstone Knowledge Network (CKN), commissioned Barna Group to research the impact of today's various methods and models for church expansion.
 We wondered what role facilities play in reaching more people with the Gospel and fueling a church's growth strategy.
 Does a building inhibit a church's ability to expand, or does it actually help create steady, sustainable growth?